angusgyoung/bittorrent-dht-node/README.md

 ### Environment Variables

--   IS_BOOTSTRAPPER
+-   BOOTSTRAP_NODES
-    -   Defaults to false.
-If set to true, the node will not attempt to bootstrap and will listen for bootstrap requests on UDP port 6881 and http requests on TCP port 3000 (unless overridden).
+    - Comma-separated list of nodes to attempt to bootstrap from.
+If none are provided, the node will not attempt to bootstrap.
+    Example: `BOOTSTRAP_NODES=localhost:6881,router.bittorrent.com:6881`
--   NODE_PORT
+-   NODE_LISTEN_PORT
-    -   UDP port for the DHT client to communicate over.
-Defaults to a random port.
+    -   UDP port for the DHT node to communicate over.
+Defaults to `6881`.
--   API_PORT
+-   API_LISTEN_PORT
     -   TCP port for the HTTP server to receive requests .
-Defaults to a random port.
+Defaults to `3000`.
--   BOOTSTRAP_NODE_URL
-    -   If `IS_BOOTSTRAPPER == false`, use this address to initialise the routing table of this node.
-Defaults to `127.0.0.1:6881`.
 -   NODE_MAX_AGE
     -   Time in seconds to wait for nodes to announce.
 Defaults to `Infinity`.
+-   LOOKUP_CACHE
+    -   Should the node return a cached value if one exists instead of performing a lookup.
+Defaults to true.

 ---